What is Receiver Helper on Mac?

 - Internet protocol (IP) address

 - Geographic location

-- The domain name of current Internet service provider (ISP)
+- The domain name of the current Internet service provider (ISP)

-Since the owners of Receiver Helper unwanted app on Mac are unknown, all purposes of data collection remain a mystery.
+Since the owners of the Receiver Helper unwanted app on Mac are unknown, all purposes of data collection remain a mystery.
 Commonly, data records are used for the launch of targeted advertising campaigns.

-Receiverhelper will damage your computer
+Receiverhelper Malware will damage your computer

 Receiverhelper.app will damage your computer

-In order to remove Receiver Helper Mac malware along with all entries it created on the system, you should complete several removal steps in a precise order.
-The guide below presents you manual and automatic removal approach.
-In order to fully get rid of files installed by undesired programs and strengthen macOS security, we recommend that you combine the steps.
+To remove Receiver Helper Mac malware and all entries it created on the system, you should complete several removal steps in a precise order.
+The guide below presents manual and automatic removal approaches.
+To fully get rid of files installed by undesired programs and strengthen macOS security, we recommend that you combine the steps.

 - /Library/Internet plug-ins/

 Notice: Before manually removing files or folders on your Mac, make sure to identify the accurate components of Receiver Helper.
 Deleting other apps’ files (or system settings files) by mistake may trigger malfunction of installed apps or even your system.